 - The application must be made by the proprietor or trustee of the premises.

 - The premises must be a seemly and dignified venue for the ceremony.

 - The premises must be regularly available to the public for use for the solemnisation of marriages; or the formation of civil partnerships.

 - The premises must have the benefit of such fire precautions as we reasonably require, having consulted the Fire Authority, and such other reasonable health and safety of persons employed in or visiting the premises as we consider appropriate.

 - The room or rooms in which the proceedings are to take place must be identifiable by description as a distinct part of the premises.

 Regulations regarding approving premises for civil marriages

-The Office of Public Sector Information provides a summary of the Marriages and Civil Partnerships (Approved Premises) Regulations 2005 on their website.
-You will find a link to this website on the right-hand side of this web page.
+GOV.UK provides a summary of the Marriages and Civil Partnerships (Approved Premises) Regulations 2005 on their website.

 How are applications evaluated

 Applications must be on the correct form and accompanied by: